IncrementalRefinement/IncrementalRefinement.github.io/_posts/2021-11-28-MapReduce.md

 ### 2.1 Tasks

-As we indicated in the previous section, the idea of MapReduce is similar to the idea dive-and-conquer in algorithm design.
+As we indicated in the previous section, the idea of MapReduce is similar to the idea divide-and-conquer in algorithm design.
 The task here can be generalize into two kinds:

 1. Map, which is done before Reduce.
 Before mapping, the input data were firstly partitioned into unrelated parts and thus can be processing in parallel and generate the intermediate K-V pairs for the reduce task.
 2. The worker of the Reduce task will take in the intermediate K-Vs generated before and output the final result of this MapReduce procedure.
 The output result could be used as the input for another round of MapReduce